schmich/chrome-extension-alerts/README.md

 See [config.json](config.json).

-- `extensions`: Array of Chrome extension IDs to track.
+- `extensions`: Dictionary of Chrome extensions to track.
+Maps extension names to IDs.
 - `email`: Email configuration as defined by [Nodemailer](https://nodemailer.com/smtp/#examples).
 - `template`: Email templates. `reviews` and `issues` inherit default values from `default`.